Skip to content

 FTSDKConfig.builder() supports initialization without providing datakitUrl or datawayUrl.
 In this scenario, the SDK will perform data collection but will not upload it.

-When FTSdk.setDatakitUrl(...) or FTSdk.setDatawayUrl(..., ...) is subsequently called to dynamically set the reporting endpoint, the SDK will start consuming the local cache and perform data reporting.
+When FTSdk.setDatakitUrl(...) or FTSdk.setDatawayUrl(..., ...) is subsequently called to dynamically set the upload endpoint, the SDK will begin consuming the local cache and performing data upload.

-Note that data collected before the upload endpoint is set is still subject to local cache limits.
+It is important to note that data collected during the period when no upload address is set is still subject to local cache limits.
 The cache limit is primarily influenced by the following configurations:

 • FTLoggerConfig.setLogCacheLimitCount